JunoAX/junoax-website/content/_index.md

 **Ongoing Partnership**
 We remain engaged beyond implementation, providing support and guidance as your technology needs evolve.

-### Featured: HousePoints Platform
+### Featured: HousePoints

-HousePoints exemplifies our product innovation capabilities.
-This sophisticated family task management system combines behavioral psychology with gamification to transform household coordination.
-Currently in beta testing, HousePoints showcases our ability to identify market opportunities and develop compelling software solutions.
+HousePoints is our family chore management system that helps parents and kids track household tasks through a points-based reward system.
+Using gamification and achievement systems, it makes chore completion engaging while teaching responsibility.
+Currently running successfully in beta testing with our founding family.

 ### Begin Your Digital Transformation